AArnott/Nerdbank.MessagePack/docfx/docs/unions.md

 As such, serializing your `Farm` would drop any details about horse breeds and deserializing would produce `Horse` objects, not `QuarterHorse` or `Thoroughbred`.
 To fix this, you would need to add @Nerdbank.MessagePack.KnownSubTypeAttribute`1 to the `Animal` class for `QuarterHorse` and `Thoroughbred` that assigns type aliases for each of them.

+### Nested sub-types

+Suppose you had the following type hierarchy:

+Animal <- Horse <- Quarterback

+The `Animal` class _must_ have the whole set of transitive derived types listed as known sub-types directly on itself.
+It will not do for `Animal` to merely mention `Horse` and for `Horse` to listed `Quarterback` as a sub-type, as this is not currently supported.

 ### Generic sub-types

 Sub-types may be generic types, but they must be *closed* generic types (i.e. all the generic type arguments must be specified).